lebedov/ripdb/README.rst

   debugger.set_trace(port=12345)

 Connect to the debugger using telnet, netcat, or socat.
-If you want to enable line completion and editting, you need to disable several terminal features before connecting: ::
+If you want to enable line completion and editing, you need to disable several terminal features before connecting: ::

   SAVED_STTY=`stty -g`; stty -icanon -opost -echo -echoe -echok -echoctl